openshift/enhancements/enhancements/agent-installer/development-environment.md

 ### User Stories

-* As a developer, I need to set up an environment so that I can simulate the installation of a users first cluster using the ephemeral based agent installer image.
+* As a developer, I need to set up an environment so that I can install a cluster locally using the agent-based installer for development and testing

 * As a developer, I need to launch the built ephemeral agent based installer image so that I can test and validate this image during development.